 execGRASS("g.list", type = "vector,raster", flags = "p").

-- Of course, we could have also accessed an already existing GRASS geodatabase from within R.
+- We could have also accessed an already existing GRASS spatial database from within R.

 Prior to importing data into R, you might want to perform some (spatial) subsetting.